 UI is not a normal part of aging.
-But it is common in older people.
+But it's common in older people.

 The following are some of the different types of UI:

 Stress incontinence.
 This is the most common type of incontinence.
 It’s more common in women.
 You may leak urine during exercise, coughing, sneezing, laughing, or lifting heavy objects.
 Or when doing other movements that put pressure on the bladder.

 Overflow incontinence.
 This is the leakage of small amounts of urine caused by an over-filled bladder.
 It may feel like you can’t fully empty your bladder.

 Mixed incontinence.
-A mix of more than one of the types listed above.
+A mix of the types listed above.